Pompeii: Eruption of Vesuvius

-Pliny the Younger provided a first-hand account of the eruption of Mount Vesuvius from his position across the Bay of Naples at Misenum, but it was written 25 years after the event.
+Pliny the Younger provided a first-hand account of the eruption of Mount Vesuvius from his position across the Bay of Naples at Misenum, but it was written approximately 27 or 28 years after the event.
 His uncle, Pliny the Elder, with whom he had a close relationship, died while attempting to rescue stranded victims.
 As admiral of the fleet, Pliny the Elder had ordered the ships of the Imperial Navy stationed at Misenum to cross the bay to assist evacuation attempts.
 Volcanologists have recognised the importance of Pliny the Younger's account of the eruption by calling similar events "Plinian".
 It had long been thought that the eruption was an August event based on one version of the letter, but another version gives a date of the eruption as late as 23 November.
 A later date is consistent with a charcoal inscription at the site, discovered in 2018, which includes the date of 17 October and which must have been recently written.
 A collaborative study in 2022 determined a date of 24–25 October.

 An October/November eruption is clearly supported by many pieces of evidence: the fact that people buried in the ash appear to have been wearing heavier clothing than the light summer clothes typical of August; the fresh fruit and vegetables in the shops are typical of October – and conversely the summer fruit typical of August was already being sold in dried, or conserved form; nuts from chestnut trees were found at Oplontis, which would not have been mature before mid-September; wine fermenting jars had been sealed, which would have happened around the end of October; coins found in the purse of a woman buried in the ash include one with a 15th imperatorial acclamation among the emperor's titles.
 These coins could not have been minted before the second week of September.